gruntwork-io/docs/docs/intro/overview/intro-to-gruntwork.md

 Gruntwork products focus on Amazon Web Services (AWS).
 Support for other public clouds such as GCP and Azure may be added in the future.

-### Gruntwork and Terraform
+### Gruntwork uses Terraform

 All Gruntwork products are built on and fully compatible with [open source Terraform](https://gruntwork.io).
-The one exception to this is the Gruntwork Reference Architecture, which uses Terragrunt to implement an end-to-end architecture.
+The one exception to this is the [Gruntwork Reference Architecture](https://gruntwork.io/reference-architecture/), which uses [Terragrunt](https://terragrunt.gruntwork.io/) to implement an end-to-end architecture.

 <!-- ##DOCS-SOURCER-START
-{"sourcePlugin":"Local File Copier","hash":"8ebd838b6e703fa58c961882e1e225a7"}
+{"sourcePlugin":"Local File Copier","hash":"a1ea8b58c97a7832edb21b4016b268ff"}
 ##DOCS-SOURCER-END -->